phatch/physics-comp-sims-project/README.md

 # physics-comp-sims-project
-Here's some of my projects from Physics 3926 "Computer Simulations in Physics" at Western
+Here's some of my projects from Physics 3926 "Computer Simulations in Physics" in my 3rd-year at Western